rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 clearly demonstrate how to use your library, but it has an additional bonus: running `cargo test` will run the code examples in your documentation as tests!
 Nothing is better than documentation with examples.
-Nothing is worse than examples that don't actually work because the code has changed since the documentation has been written.
+Nothing is worse than examples that don’t actually work because the code has changed since the documentation has been written.
 Try running `cargo test` with the documentation for the `add_one` function like in Listing 14-2; you should see a section in the test results like this: